 Paddleboarding Perfection Near Atlanta

 Atlanta paddleboarders are lucky.
-There are a number of places to take your board, and enjoy a peaceful, long paddle.
-One of our new favorites is Lake Acworth, which sits just below Lake Allatoona, about 30 minutes north of the Atlanta.
+There are a number of places to take your board and enjoy a peaceful, long paddle.
+One of our new favorites is Lake Acworth, which sits just below Lake Allatoona, about 30 minutes north of Atlanta.

 The lake is small, just 260 acres, but is ample for long, uninterrupted time on the board.
 The best area of the lake for paddleboarding lies in the north, off of Lake Acworth Beach, a public beach facility with many amenities, including restrooms and picnic areas.

 Parking is a breeze – The Acworth Beach (Cauble Park) area has plenty of spaces just steps away from the water.
 We always drive to the far end of the parking area, which is past the large playground facility.
-From there, our car is just yards away from great places to put-in and get paddling.
-And if you don’t own your own board, a group of enterprising college students rent paddleboards, kayaks and other recreational goodies during summer months.
+From there, our car is just yards away from great places to put in and get paddling.
+And if you don’t own your own board, Appalachian Outfitters rents paddleboards, kayaks, and other recreational goodies during summer months.

 Supper for SUP’ers

-RENTALS: During summer months, boards can be rented through: Acworth Beach Rentals
+RENTALS: During the summer months, boards can be rented through Appalachian Outfitters.